danaimone/suit-supply-scraper/README.md

 This recipe will use the Webhook and Notification applets.
 > The event name that you setup should be "product_list_updated".
 This can be customized,
 >as the event name is an optional parameter for the program.
+> To install the gecko driver for the first time, pass the --install flag.

 ## Usage
 ```bash